 To learn how Richard shot the images in this course, watch Architectural Photography: Interiors.

-Hi, I'm Richard Klein and welcome to Enhancing Architectural Interiors where we take a close look at the post process focused on creating maximum image quality, beginning with the RAW file to final output.
-In this course, we'll look at using our RAW converter to do all the heavy lifting for tonal and color adjustments, lens and perspective correction, noise reduction.
-And finally to get rid of that pesky moiré when it pops up.
+- [Voiceover] Hi, I'm Richard Klein, and welcome to Enhancing Architectural Interiors, where we take a close looks at the post process focused on creating maximum image quality, beginning with the Raw file to final output.
+In this course, we'll look at using a Raw converter to do all the heavy lifting for tonal and color adjustments, lens and perspective correction, noise reduction, and finally, to get rid of that pesky moray when it pops up.
 Next, we jump into Photoshop for advanced selections for compositing, cleaning up mixed light source color contamination, and retouching any of the problems we find.